dogweather/forkful/content/en/kotlin/strings/converting-a-string-to-lower-case.md

 weight: 4
 ---

-## What & Why?
-Converting a string to lower case means making every character in the string a lower-case character.
-Programmers do this for consistency when comparing, sorting, or storing text.

 ## How to:
 Kotlin's `toLowerCase()` function turns all characters in a string to lower case quickly.
 Here's how you use it: